How long does it take to sell a business? Milestones in the business sale process are outlined in the following chart.

 The key to an accelerated process is to have due diligence materials ready for review right from the start of the process.
 It is assumed that no third party due diligence is required to close in this case.

 Time is of the essence in a business sale

-Many things, both economic and company specific, can change during the selling time frame and it is strongly in the seller’s and advisor’s interest to complete the process as quickly as possible.
+Many things, both economic and company specific, can change during the sale time frame and it is strongly in the seller’s interest to complete the process as quickly as possible.